PengyuanLiu1993/pengyuanliu1993.github.io/_pages/about.md

 Get in Touch
 ------
-Please feel free to contact me if you have any ideas for collaboration or would like to engage in discussions or even for just a cup of coffee together at <pengyuan.liu@sec.ethz.ch> :).
+Please feel free to contact me if you have any ideas for collaboration or would like to engage in discussions, or even for just a cup of coffee together at <Pengyuan.Liu@glasgow.ac.uk> :).